Configure Calls to AUTOSAR Diagnostic Event Manager Service

 Here is an example of configuring client calls to Dem service interfaces in your AUTOSAR software component.

 Open a model that is configured for AUTOSAR code generation.
 Using the Library Browser or by typing block names in the model window, add Dem blocks to the model.
-This example adds the blocks DiagnosticInfoCaller and DiagnosticMonitorCaller to a writable copy of the example model
+This example adds the blocks DiagnosticInfoCaller and DiagnosticMonitorCaller to the example model

 Open each block and examine the parameters, especially Operation.
 If you select a different operation and click Apply, the software updates the block inputs and outputs to match the arguments of the selected operation.